German state to shut Facebook page over data privacy worries

-BERLIN — A German state government says it plans to shut down the region’s Facebook page because of concerns over the company’s handling of data protection issues.
+BERLIN — A German state government announced plans Thursday to shut down the region’s Facebook page because of concerns over the company’s handling of data protection issues.

 The office said it will soon take down the region’s Sachsen-Anhalt.de Facebook page on the advice of the state’s data protection commissioner.
 Germany is strongly protective of data privacy.